MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 maximum blob size is currently 957&nbsp;MiB.
 You may store larger blobs by splitting them into smaller chunks.

-Blobs are stored for a certain number of _epochs_, as specified at the time they were stored.
+Blobs are stored for a certain number of *epochs*, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The Walrus devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the devnet is wiped).
+The Walrus Devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the Devnet is wiped).
 Future devnets may span across multiple epochs.

 ## Read